 Cloud-based solutions are cost-efficient, collaborative, and, more often than not, more secure to operate (than local PCs)”

 Eran Feigenbaum, Director of Security, Google Apps – ComputerWeekly

 Cloud security – It’s more than just cybercrime

 To prove his point, Eran mentioned a flood that swept through Italy whilst he was in Milan.
-Unfortunately, it knocked out several key data centers in the region.
+Unfortunately, it knocked out several key data centres in the region.
 Even though it affected a lot of local businesses, Google’s customers suffered no disruption to their services.

 Breakdown – Hosted Desktop vs Local PC